|As Featured In:|

 Sadly, very few fitness professionals who approach me for business advice have put themselves in this position and are therefore much further away from their dream facilities than they realize.
 It's unfortunately quite the coincidence, as fitness professionals are constantly working to make clients aware of how each and every choice they make in terms of training, nutrition, sleep, and other factors impacts their fitness progress.
 Meanwhile, they may be overlooking the fact that their own short-sighted financial decisions and inability to manage debt and save money effectively are taking away from the long-term success of their fitness businesses.

-I'm incredibly proud of what we've been able to accomplish at Cressey Performance, with six straight years of double-digit growth that was undoubtedly fueled in large part by our training expertise and the culture and environment we've created.
-However, I'm also very proud of the fiscal responsibility, hard work, patience, and focus that my business partners and I demonstrated in the initial planning stages six years ago.
+I'm incredibly proud of what we've been able to accomplish at Cressey Sports Performance, with seven straight years of double-digit growth that was undoubtedly fueled in large part by our training expertise and the culture and environment we've created.
+However, I'm also very proud of the fiscal responsibility, hard work, patience, and focus that my business partners and I demonstrated in the initial planning stages eight years ago.